shaquillemayers/hero-database/README.md

 ## Future adjustments

-In future, I will be improving the css styling, as well as ensuring users can search by place of birth and age also.
+In future, I will be improving the css styling, as well as ensuring users can search by real name, place of birth and age also.